 My name is Lance, I am 6” 3” tall, good looking with a hint of grey.
 I like socializing, and eating out.

 I have been diving since 2011 and qualified as an open water diver, soon after, qualified as an advanced open water diver then on to Rescue Diver and ultimately Master Scuba Diver.

-With over 150 dives under my belt including Egypt, Malta, Gozo, and the UK.
+With over 400 dives under my belt including Egypt, Malta, Gozo, and the UK.
 I know it’s cold diving in the UK, but what makes it, is the people, you will always be made welcome from Blue Lagoon, to Stoney Cove to Egypt (Liveaboard’s) diving really is fun.
-I recently completed my Master Scuba Diver Trainer development course with Above & Below/Stellar Divers and am looking forward to the next challenge.
+I recently completed my Staff Instructor course and am looking forward to the next challenge.

 In addition to my normal duties I am a qualified Wreck Instructor, Underwater Videographer Instructor, Underwater Photographer Instructor, Search and Recovery Instructor & Dry Suit Instructor.

 Karl Durham, PADI Instructor, Emergency First Responder Instructor

 Karl (Mr D) first learnt to dive some 20 years ago when he qualified with the British Sub Aqua Association as an Open Water Diver/Club Diver.
 (You should have seen the kit then!
 ABLJ’s (Horseshoe collar)).